BarakMachlev/PyNNcml/README.md

 This project is an extended version of the [PyNNcml](https://github.com/haihabi/PyNNcml) rainfall estimation toolbox, developed as part of the M.Sc. thesis of Hai Victor Habi under the supervision of Prof. Hagit Messer at Tel Aviv University and maintained by the [Cellular Environmental Monitoring and Processing Lab](https://cellenmonlab.tau.ac.il/).

-This version includes new features and experiments as part of the M.Sc. thesis of Barak Machlev under the supervision of Dr. Jonatan Ostrometzky, which focuses on the impact of sampling interval on rainfall estimation from communication microwave links using Transformers.
+This version includes new features and experiments as part of the M.Sc. thesis of Barak Machlev under the supervision of Dr. Jonatan Ostrometzky, which focuses on the impact of sampling interval on rainfall estimation from CMLs using Transformers.

 ![plot](./images/cml_figure.png)
 * The figure above was create by Jonatan Ostrometzky.